 At West Penn, moms and their babies benefit from:

-- Personalized labor and delivery care: During your stay, you receive care from the same dedicated team of nurses.
-After delivery, you may receive breastfeeding help from our lactation consultants.
+During your stay, you receive care from the same dedicated team of nurses.
+After delivery, our lactation consultants can help you as you get started with breastfeeding.

-- Care for critically ill infants: Hospitals from across the tri-state area send critically ill infants to our Level 3 neonatal intensive care unit (NICU).
-Our NICU is staffed by board-certified neonatologists, physicians who specialize in caring for medically fragile infants.
+Hospitals from across the tri-state area send critically ill infants to our Level 3 neonatal intensive care unit (NICU).
+Our NICU is staffed by board-certified neonatologists — doctors who specialize in critical care for newborns.

-- Apnea support: Premature or medically fragile babies are at risk for apnea, a condition that pauses breathing or causes shallow breathing.
-Our Infant Apnea Program provides support for infants who need oxygen therapy or a breathing monitor upon discharge from the NICU.
+Premature or critically ill babies are at risk for apnea, a condition that pauses breathing or causes shallow breathing.
+Our Infant Apnea Program provides support for infants who need extra care and monitoring after they’re discharged from the NICU.

-- Addiction services: Our specialized Perinatal Hope program offers one-of-a-kind support and services for moms-to-be and new moms dealing with substance use disorder.
-Drug-dependent newborns receive advanced medical care to ease withdrawal symptoms.
+Our specialized Perinatal Hope program offers one-of-a-kind support and services for moms-to-be and new moms dealing with substance use disorder.
+We also give advanced medical care to drug-dependent newborns to ease withdrawal symptoms.

 West Penn Hospital